 1.4.
 What does this mean for SAP Data Warehouse Cloud customers?

-As of March 8, 2023, existing SAP Data Warehouse Cloud tenants will transition to SAP Datasphere.
-This update will be automatic, and existing SAP Data Warehouse Cloud customers will continue as is with either subscription or CPEA offerings without interruption.
-All the capabilities of SAP Data Warehouse Cloud will remain part of SAP Datasphere.
+As of March 8, 2023, existing SAP Data Warehouse Cloud tenants transitioned to SAP Datasphere.
+This update was automatic, and existing SAP Data Warehouse Cloud customers continued as is with either subscription or CPEA offerings without interruption.
+All the capabilities of SAP Data Warehouse Cloud remain part of SAP Datasphere.

 1.5.
 How does SAP Datasphere compare to SAP Data Intelligence Cloud?